Defined Benefit Plan FAQs

 A. Certain plans are insured by the Pension Benefit Guaranty Corporation (PBGC) and must file annual forms and make premium payments.
-Plans that fall in this category have some or all of their benefits guaranteed by this government insurance corporation.
+Plans that fall in this category have some or all of their benefits guaranteed by this government entity.
 The premiums are generally pretty modest.

 Can I terminate the pension plan and when can I do so?

-A. Generally, a pension plan should be kept long enough for the IRS to consider the plan to have been intended to be a permanent retirement program.
-There is no required number of years, but we feel that keeping the plan for 3 - 5 years should satisfy this requirement.
-Terminating the plan before this time may still be acceptable to the IRS if retirement occurs, or the business is sold or closed down or there are other extenuating circumstances.
+Yes, a plan can be terminated at any time.
+There is no required number of years, but keeping a plan for at least 3 years is the most accepted standard.
+Terminating a plan before this time may still be acceptable to the IRS if retirement occurs, or the business is sold or closed down or there are other extenuating circumstances.

 What are the available vesting schedules?

 Most small defined benefit plans use one of the following vesting schedules: